corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-flows.md

 `send` or `receive`.
 At that point the counterparty will either:

 * Ignore the message if they are not registered to respond to messages from this flow.
-* Start the flow they have registered to respond to this flow.
+* Start a flow they have registered to respond to your flow.

 ### Send